1930’s school memories:

 We had play times mornings and afternoons and I remember when I was in the infants class Mr Jewson, who lived nearly opposite the playground in the house called ‘Cavendish’ used to go to Mickey Day’s sweet shop and buy a large paper bag full of liquorice Allsorts.

-He then came to the playground railing and threw the sweets out as though he were throwing corn to chickens.
+He then came to the playground railing and threw the sweets out as though he were throwing corn at chickens.

 We would scrap and fight for these sweets and once you were back at your desk you arranged your spoils, say five sweets, in the groove made for your pencil.